dagger/dagger/hack/README.md

 Unlike `./hack/make`, this won't require always rebuilding the engine every time you run a command, which can sometimes be more convenient.

-## Just lint my code, even if my local engine code is broken

-`./hack/make-prod sdk:<go,python,nodejs>:lint`

-Using `make-prod` means that you won't first bootstrap a dev engine from local engine code and lint using that.
-This makes sense for linting and similar tasks since they typically don't need bleeding edge engine features.
-You can thus also run this if you are making engine changes and currently have a broken one locally.

 # Misc Hacks

 ## Bootstrapping